Poisson Hail on a Wireless Ground

-As already explained, the service discipline is locally FCFS, i.e., the service of customer $n$ (arriving at time $t_n$ at $x_n$) starts as soon as all customers $k$ arriving before $t_n$ and such that $S_n\cap S_k\ne\emptyset$ have left.
-The attenuation function $l$, a function from $\mathbb R^+$ to $\mathbb R^+$, is assumed to be non-increasing and bounded from above.
+The service discipline is locally FCFS: the service of customer $n$ (arriving at time $t_n$ at $x_n$) starts as soon as all customers $k$ arriving before $t_n$ and such that $S_n\cap S_k\ne\emptyset$ have left.

+Throughout the paper, an attenuation function $l$ is assumed to be given.
+This is a function from $\mathbb R^+$ to $\mathbb R^+$, which is assumed to be non-increasing and bounded from above.
 The positive constants $b,s$, and $w$ represent the bandwidth, the signal power and the additive white Gaussian noise power, respectively.
-With this notation, the service rate of customer $n$ at any time $t$, when it is active and still in the system, is
+With this notation, the service rate of customer $n$ at any time $t$, when it is active and still in the system, is the Shannon rate

-with $\phi_t$ the point process made of all points $x_k$ of customers still in the system and being currently served at time $t$ (this excludes those customers which have precedence constraints w.r.t. other customers present in the system at that time).
+with $\phi_t$ the point process made of all points $x_k$ of customers still in the system and being currently served at time $t$. $\|\cdot\|$ denotes the Euclidean metric of $\cdot\in\mathbb{R}^d$.
+We make two observations in the following regarding the service rate.